p4ali/Notes/coursera/proglang_oop_functional.md

 * with object oriented decomposition
  * double dispatch (NOT the hybrid approach using is_a? instanceof, etc..), better with visitor pattern

+## MultiMethods
+* Allow multiple methods with same name
+* Indicate which ones take instances of which classes
+* Use dynamic dispatch on arguments in addtion to reciever to pick which method is called